History of Leder-Gris

-“In the early nineties I started to become unhappy with the water absorbancy of the leather we were using on our gamekeeper boots - we were using a WR100 leather (when WR100 leather is flexed in water for 100 minutes and it must not absorb more than 6% of its weight in moisture).
+“In the early nineties I started to become unhappy with the water absorbency of the leather we were using on our gamekeeper boots - we were using a WR100 leather (when WR100 leather is flexed in water for 100 minutes and it must not absorb more than 6% of its weight in moisture).
 We had noted that after 6 months the leather we were using in our gamekeeper boots was absorbing 14% - over twice as much.

 “I took the leather and boots to the Pittards Tannery laboratory in Leeds and they quickly identified the problem - it was not the leather - but the leather treatment!!!

-“These bootcare products had been developed many years previously for leathers tanned in the old way, however, the new water repellent boot leathers were different - and although these bootcare products were acceptable on some leathers - they had a tendancy to neutralise the water repellent components tanned into the more modern WR100/Anfibio/Hydro type leathers.
+“These bootcare products had been developed many years previously for leathers tanned in the old way, however, the new water repellent boot leathers were different - and although these bootcare products were acceptable on some leathers - they had a tendency to neutralise the water repellent components tanned into the more modern WR100/Anfibio/Hydro type leathers.

 “At that time in Leicester there was a bootcare company - Allen & Caswell - and with them I worked on the problem of finding a wax oil that would be compatible with modern leather.
 The result was Leder-Gris.

-“The tannery had generations of experience and a really good leather testing laboratory.
+“The tannery had generations of experience and a really good leather testing Laboratory.
 It exported its WR100 leather all over the world.
 I think the recent financial crisis and recession has shown how short sighted we were in England when we closed down key exporting companies such as the Pittards tannery in Leeds.

-“Nowadays our standard Leder-Gris wax (Green label) is made for us by Grangers of England.
+“Nowadays our standard Leder-Gris wax is made for us by Grangers of England.
 Some years ago I realised that in more extreme conditions a different type of bootcare was necessary to complement our existing Leder-Gris wax.
-Soldiers who get their boots wet every day during training exercises and gamekeepers required a treatment with a higher oil content, so I developed Leder-Gris Xtreme (Red label).
+Soldiers who get their boots wet every day during training exercises and gamekeepers required a treatment with a higher oil content, so I developed Leder-Gris Xtreme.
 Leder-Gris Xtreme is a restorative bootcare product - it is not intended for regular use, but if boots become extremely wet, and if the leather shows signs of hardening - Leder-Gris Xtreme will help replace some of the oils, to restore some suppleness to the leather.
 Both products are tried and tested in all conditions - traditional bootcare for modern leathers.

 "In 2012 Altberg were awarded the contract to supply the UK army with their combat boots.
-Following the issue of the first boots, many soldiers asked if we would make a Leder Gris product with a higher level of shine for parade and barracks use – so we took the Leder Gris Original formula and we increased the level of waxes and colour pigments, at the same time we reduced the oil content.
-The result was Leder Glös, which will give boots a high shine finish when used regularly – however for more adverse wet conditions, Leder Gris remains the best product for waterproofing and keeping the natural oils in the leather."
+Following the issue of the first boots, many soldiers asked if we would make a Leder-Gris product with a higher level of shine for parade and barracks use – so we took the Leder Gris Original formula and we increased the level of waxes and colour pigments, at the same time we reduced the oil content.
+The result was Leder Glös, which will give boots a high shine finish when used regularly – however for more adverse wet conditions, Leder-Gris remains the best product for waterproofing and keeping the natural oils in the leather."